-- 1. Demonstrate and critically reflect on the knowledge and skills necessary to work effectively with individuals requiring health and social care services - 2.
+- 1. Demonstrate and critically reflect on the knowledge and skills necessary to work effectively with individuals requiring mental health services - 2.
 Respect the rights and promote the interests, dignity and independence of service users and carers whilst protecting them from danger or harm

-- A programme of structured lectures, interactive seminars, group work sessions, individual tutorials and VLE support - The planning, researching and writing of assignments and subsequent oral and written feedback

-- Work-based scenarios, case studies guest speaker inputs and on-going work placement to apply theory into practice - Practical, work-based and work-related assignments e.g. role-play practice of communication and interpersonal skills, on-going group work, intervention plans, case studies, health promotion posters - Use of VLE and Values Exchange to encourage discussion, shared learning and development and assessment of attitudes and values - A variety of assessment strategies including essays, oral presentations, reports, group work, critiques, evidencing practice and research related tasks - The Work-Based Independent Project requires students, in negotiation with supervisors and work-based mentors, to select, research and relate theory to a work-based topic or issue
+- A programme of structured lectures, interactive seminars, group work sessions, individual tutorials and Virtual Learning Environment (VLE) support - The planning, researching and writing of assignments and subsequent oral and written feedback is fully supported by the use of formative [preparatory] assessment - Work-based scenarios and variety of settings, roles and responsibilities in Mental Health settings experienced via case studies, guest speaker inputs, work placement and workrelated learning - Practical, work-based and work-related assignments e.g. Video and practice of communication and interpersonal skills and group work, intervention plans, case studies, health promotion posters - Use of VLE to encourage discussion, shared learning and development and assessment of attitudes and values - A variety of assessment strategies including essays, oral presentations, reports, group work, critiques, poster presentations, evidencing practice and research related tasks - The Work-Based Independent Project requires students, in negotiation with supervisors and work-based mentors to select, research and relate theory to an agreed work-based initiative.